 Prince Edward Island — 2015

 British Columbia — 2013

 Canada had 5 women in charge starting in 2014.
-The number got as low as 2 in the spring of 2014 and stayed there before the Notley win in the spring of 2015.
-Rana Bokhari is the Liberal Party leader in Manitoba, but her party only has a single seat in the Manitoba Assembly, so that number will likely stay at 3.
+The number went as low as 2 in the spring of 2014 and stayed there until the Notley win in 2015.